Learning Human Search Behavior from Egocentric Visual Inputs: Discussion and Conclusion

 There are a few promising future avenues for our work.
-First, it would be interesting to allow interactions between the character and the environment, such as opening the fridge or drawers.
+First, is enabled interactions between the character and the environment, such as opening the fridge or drawers.
 This will allow the emergence of more intricate searching behaviors.
 Furthermore, our algorithm takes the character from a random location in the room to be in front of the object of interest.
 This provides an ideal initial pose for the character to perform downstream manipulation tasks such as pouring water into a cup, or pick up a phone.
 How to incorporate manipulation into our system and achieve more complex human behaviors is thus an important future work direction.